Religion in Lesotho: Traditional religion

 The traditional Sotho religion is traceable with archaeological evidence to around the 10th century.
 They share themes with the Tswana traditional religion.
 The Chief of a Sotho community was also their spiritual leader.
 Ancestor spirits called Badimo worship practices were a significant part of the Sotho community, along with rituals such as rainmaking dance.
 The Sotho had developed the concept of Modimo, the Supreme Being.
 The Modimo, in Sotho theology, created lesser deities with powers to interact with human beings.

 Religious rights

-The Lesotho constitution protects the freedom of religion, a right that has been broadly and generally respected by the Lesotho Government.
+The Lesotho constitution protects the freedom of religion.

+In 2023, the country was scored 4 out of 4 for religious freedom.